Iceland Tour: In the Path of the Vikings

 - See the UNESCO World Heritage Sites of Skaftafell and Thingvellir

-- Learn about the unique Icelandic horse and goat
+- Learn about the unique Icelandic horse at a breeding farm

 - Dine on produce at a geothermal greenhouse farm

 - See the Keldur turf house, occupied for a 1,000 years